 Coral Adventurer will make her own journey from Darwin up through the straits of the Indonesian archipelago on her way to Makassar and will return the same way.
 These two voyages explore the undiscovered paradise of Indonesia’s less-visited islands.
 Traditional lifestyles continue in regions of astounding beauty, and this journey takes you into the heart of it all.
 Encounter traditional cultures from Pulau Alor, to Lamalera, Sagori, Torajaland and Tana Beru.
 Experience the dramatic beauty of Indonesia at Flores, Komodo, and Takabonerate.
 This journey through the archipelago is a feast for the senses.

 |CORAL ADVENTURER||TWIN SHARE PER PERSON||SOLE USE|

 |Bridge Deck Balcony Stateroom||$14,990||n/a|

-* Limited sole use occupancy available
+Prices are listed in Australian dollars. * Limited sole use occupancy available

 Optional Charter flight: $850 per person.
 Limited seats available, call our reservations team to confirm your booking.

 Toraja, the highland people of south Sulawesi, live in an area of steep mountains, fast-flowing rivers, and lush pastoral landscapes.
 The natural scenery is breathtaking, however the biggest appeal of Torajaland is its traditional ceremonies..
 The colourful funeral rites and sacrificial feasts are held against a backdrop of striking traditional architecture.